frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

     <figcaption>Example of designing to account for overhangs </figcaption>
   </figure>

-   The part on the left with an overhang held up by support material (green) on the left uses **23% more** filament to print than the part with extra geometry added on the right.
+   The part on the left with an overhang held up by support material (green) uses **23% more** filament to print than the part with extra geometry added on the right.
 Additionally the part on the right will be stronger because the overhanging feature is better supported.

 **Fillets vs Chamfers**
 Fillets are a great way to make your parts smooth and in some instances more precise.
 A typical FDM 3D printer involves a toolhead moving at high speed, and rapid changes in direction (for example a 90 degree corner) will not be perfectly sharp leading to slight deviations in the size of the corners.
 This can be problematic for parts that need to fit together, but can be easily solved by adding a fillet to smooth out the sharp edge.